Dealing with Washing Machine Waste Pipe Smells: Causes and Solutions

 4. Keeping the waste pipe clear: Ensure that the waste pipe is free from any obstructions, such as lint or dirt.
 Regularly check and remove any debris to prevent the build-up of residue and bacteria.

-See also Best family washing machine 9kg
+See also Best washing machine for energy efficiency

 Note: If the odour persists despite cleaning and maintenance efforts, it is recommended to seek professional assistance to inspect and resolve any underlying issues with the waste pipe.